Janga-Lab/POP-seq-RBPs/README.md

 # predict_RBPs
-predict_RBPs is a framework for predicting RNA-binding protein (RBPs)on Protein Occupancy Profile-Sequencing (POP-seq) data.
+predict_RBPs is a framework for predicting RNA-binding protein (RBPs) on Protein Occupancy Profile-Sequencing (POP-seq) data, where POP-seq is methedology for capturing nearly all RBP-RNA interactions, regardless of their identities and it doesn’t require crosslinking.

 # The following softwares and modules should be installed before using predict_RBP